dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 1.00 - Support for Apex S2, support for new multi-UVs, support for last few missing image formats (Requires S2 files).
 - 1.01 - Fix for large scale map models which were broken on export.
 - 1.02 - Fix for crash on some smaller paks.
+- 2.00 - Support for most patched assets, new user interface with built-in model previewer.
+Material/Skin export ability and new Image format, compatible with S4.